in2dblue/CelonisTask/README.md

 - File preprocessing done in utils/data_prep.py

 # Details
-The task is to implement the complete machine learning pipeline that classifies gestures by training a model that consumes time series data.
+I implemented the complete machine learning pipeline that classifies gestures by training a model that consumes time series data.

 # Data
 We use an existing dataset that contains gesture movement data recorded by an external system.
 The gestures have been recorded from uWave: Accelerometer-based personalized gesture recognition and its applications